-The public key may not match the signature, it may be due to one of the following reasons:
+If the public key does not match the signature, it may be due to one of the following reasons:

 - The email was not sent from the mail server specified in the email header but was sent from another (fraudulent) server instead.

 - The email was changed in transit to the recipient.
 For example, a hacker could intercept an email that was sent from a valid mail server, change it and then resend it.

-In order to understand DKIM, it’s best to look at the fundamental components that make it up.
+In order to understand DKIM, it’s best to take a look at the fundamental components that make it up.
 Below we’ve provided brief explanations of the three pillars of DKIM records.

-Hashing is based on the same principle as the check digit on a bank deposit slip, whereby a value is calculated from the digits of the reference number and is added as the last digit of the reference number.
+Hashing is based on the same principle as the check digit on a bank deposit slip.
+Here, a value is calculated from the digits of the reference number and is added as the last digit of the reference number.

-Another step is required so that the recipient can be sure that the hash value actually comes from the original sender: the digital signature.
+In order for the recipient to be sure that the hash value actually comes for the original sender, another step is necessary: a digital signature.

-Senders are authenticated using asymmetric encryption, which is based on a key pair: something encrypted with key A can only be decrypted with key B. One key is kept secret (private key), the other is published (public key).
+To authenticate senders, asymmetric encryption is used.
+This authentication process is based on a key pair: something that is encrypted with key A can only be decrypted with key B. One key is kept private (private key), while the other is made public (public key).

-For more detailed information on encryption, see this summary of encryption methods.
+For more detailed information on encryption, have a look at our overview of encryption methods.

 - The sender encrypts the calculated hash value with the private key.

-- It adds the encrypted hash value to the email header ("signature").
+- The encrypted hash value is added to the email header as a digital signature.

-- The receiver looks up the sender’s public key on the sender’s domain name server, thereby decrypting the signature.
+- The receiver decrypts the signature by looking up the sender’s public key on the sender’s DNS server.

-- It then checks the decrypted hash value.
-If the hash value calculated by the receiver matches the decrypted one, everything is fine.
+- The recipient then checks the decrypted hash value.
+If the hash value calculated by the receiver matches the decrypted one, then everything is okay.

-In order for inbound mail servers to retrieve the sender’s public key, it must be published as a TXT resource record in the domain’s DNS zone.
+In order for an inbound mail server to retrieve the sender’s public key, the key must be published as a TXT record in the domain’s DNS zone.

-- The encryption algorithm, which is always RSA (k=rsa).
+- The encryption algorithm, which is always RSA (

 The DKIM record can usually only be retrieved using the email header.
 Both the domain name and the selector are required for the lookup.
 The selector is usually not known or is too time-consuming to find.